GlaDrancE/Food-ordering-nestjs/README.md

 - **Validation:** Basic input validation; no rate limiting, request signing, or strict schema versioning.
 - **DB:** Prisma + Postgres with straightforward schema; no read replicas, caching, or migrations strategy for zero-downtime.
 - **API:** GraphQL only; no REST, no versioning, no OpenAPI export.
+- **Test Coverage:** As per the time constraint, I wanted to finish this assignment asap, which is the reason, I didn't focused on test coverage of application

-These are called out so it’s clear what you’d add (token rotation, proper payments, etc.) in a real product.
+These are called out so it’s clear what you’d add (token rotation, proper payments, test coverage, etc.) in a real product.

 ---